jsjoeio/joeprevite.com/content/2020-05-30-how-to-learn-typescript-quickly/index.md

 Note: the age of the person whom you're explaining your learning concept to can vary.
 Do what you feel more comfortable with.
 The goal is for you to be able to explain something you understand to someone with little knowledge or context.

-The second technique I want to point out is called Ultralearning.
+The second technique I want to point out is called [Ultralearning](https://www.scotthyoung.com/blog/ultralearning/).
 In his book, Scott Young explains Ultralearning as,

+> a strategy for aggressive, self-directed learning.
+>
-> ....
+> —Scott Young

 Think of it as taking something, learning quickly and diving deep.
 You can use this with your own learning projects.
 While you're learning, take notes of questions you have or concepts you don't quite understand.
 Then at the end of your project, see if those questions remain.
 If they do, start a new learning project and focus on answering those questions.
 As you can imagine, if you do this with a topic, you'll have several learning projects and soon start to develop expertise in this subject.
 It's very powerful.